AI Coding Agents Need a Source of Truth

 - Maximum file size?

-- Should duplicate rows be skipped or rejected?
+- Should duplicate rows be skipped or rejected?This is boring.
+That is why it works.

 Now the agent has something to compare against.
 A task is either supported by the brief or it is not.
 A feature is either in scope or it is not.
 An assumption is either written down or it is not.

-With a brief, it has ground.
+With the brief, it has ground.

 The human should edit the brief

+This pause feels slow only if you ignore the downstream cost.
 Bad direction gets more expensive at every step.

 Size the task before planning it

-Not every task needs the same workflow.
+Not every task deserves the same workflow.

 Small tasks should stay small.